cloudmesh/cloudmesh-manual/docs/_sources/vm/vm.rst.txt

 that makes it easy for the user to manage a large number of virtual machines across clouds with a uniform naming scheme.

-For now we will focus on the command line and shell interface.
+For now, we will focus on the command line and shell interface.

 Command Line and Shell Interface
 --------------------------------